peteramckay/newsmarket-paper/readme.md

-# News Marketplace Specification (Draft)
+# News Marketplace Whitepaper (Draft)

-This a specification for a better marketplace for digital journalism, incorporating features from the Dispatch blockchain.
+This whitepaper descibes a better marketplace for digital journalism, incorporating features from the Dispatch blockchain.

 This repo will eventually include markdown, ODT, PDF, and HTML versions of the document, as well as a few related images.

-For now, as the document is still in early draft form, the HTML version is the one I primarily use to make updates as I go.
-For the very latest tweaks, I'd recommend taking a look at that one.

 Cheers,